I live in Switzerland and have had the luxury of experiencing its culture and tasting many delicious chocolates (maybe a few too many...).

 Origins of the City

 Traces of the first settlement found are believed to be from around the 5th century BC.
-The remains of a 2nd century BC village of the Raurici (a Celtic tribe) was also found northwest of the old city; it looks identical to the town of Arialbinnum mentioned on the Tabula Peutingeriana (a map illustrating the road network from the Roman Empire).
+The remains of a 2nd century BC village of the Raurici (a Celtic tribe) were also found northwest of the old city; it looks identical to the town of Arialbinnum mentioned on the Tabula Peutingeriana (a map illustrating the road network from the Roman Empire).
 This settlement was abandoned in the 1st century BC, as they migrated to the site of the Basel Minster, probably as a result of the Roman invasion of Gaul (France).

 How Basel Got Its Name